Pedro-A-D-S/diamonds_price_prediction/README.md

 ## Objectives
 <div style = "text-align: justify">
-Develop a diamond price prediction model to accurately estimate the price of diamonds.
+Develop and deploy a diamond price prediction model to accurately estimate the price of diamonds.
 Enhance customer satisfaction by providing fair and transparent pricing information.
 Enable sales representatives to provide real-time pricing estimates to customers.
 Establish GemExquisite as a leader in the diamond industry through data-driven insights.